janfuhrer/podsalsa/README.md

 PodSalsa is a simple web application that only displays information about the release version of the application, the Git commit and the build date.
 The goal of this project is to provide a simple example of a Go application on GitHub with GitHub Actions for building and releasing the application in a secure way.
 The focus is on providing a summary/documentation of GitHub Actions best practices, code scanning workflows, vulnerability scanning, and techniques for releasing secure software to improve the security of the software supply chain.

-## Work in Progress 🏗️

-- [x] Document Workflows
-- [x] OpenSSF best practices
-- [x] Resolve "Code Scanning" alerts (as far as possible)
-- [x] Document GitHub Actions Best Practices
-- [x] Implement the release workflow for sbom, docker images, code scanning, and signing
-  - [x] Create the go binaries for multiple platforms
-  - [x] Go lint and security scans
-  - [x] Generates a Software Bill of Materials (SBOM)
-  - [x] Create multi-arch docker images
-  - [x] Signs the sbom, the binaries checksum and the container images with Cosign and GitHub OIDC
-  - [x] Upload the sbom, binaires, checksums to GitHub Releases
-  - [x] Pushes the container images to GitHub Container Registry and Harbor registry
-- [x] Document Security Policy (Verifying the release artifacts)
-- [ ] Document Release Workflow
+## Release

+Each release of the application includes Go-binary archives, checksums, SBOM files, and container images.

+The release workflow creates provenance for its builds using the [SLSA standard](https://slsa.dev), which conforms to the [Level 3 specification](https://slsa.dev/spec/v1.0/levels#build-l3).
+Each artifact can be verified using the `slsa-verifier` or `cosign` tool.

 ## Documentation

-All the used workflows and security best practices are documented in the following files:
+All the used workflows, security best practices and verification of the artifacts are documented in the following files:

 - [PodSalsa GitHub Workflows](./.github/workflows/README.md)
 - [Verifying the release artifacts](./SECURITY.md#release-verification)
 - [GitHub Actions Best Practices](./docs/best-practices.md)

-More documentation will be added in the future.
+## Use Cases

+You can use this project as a reference for securely building and releasing Go applications on GitHub with SLSA Build Level 3 provenance.
+Feel free to fork this repository and adapt it to your needs, use the workflows and security best practices in your projects.